-- Hall residents may only have up to 2 unique visitors in their hall room in a single day.
+- Hall residents may up to 2 unique visitors in their hall room in a single day.

 - Hall cleaning has been ramped up with additional cleaning of common areas, including the proactive use of disinfectants in all hall toilets.

-- In-person CCAs, meetings and other non-academic activities must comply with national COVID-19 guidelines relevant to the activity.
+- In-person CCAs, meetings and other non-academic activities must comply with national COVID-19 guidelines relevant to the activity, such as those issued by the National Arts Council (NAC) and Sport Singapore.
 Instructors/students conducting student activities on-campus are encouraged to keep records of students’ seating arrangements (e.g. taking photos at the start/end of lessons) to facilitate contact tracing.
-Please seek the advice of your respective CCA advisors prior to commencing CCA activities.
+Where activities are conducted in groups, there should be no intermingling between groups.
+Students should consult their respective CCA advisors for guidance before commencing CCA activities.

 - Sports facilities on campus will resume regular hours.
 Please make a booking online before heading to the sports facilities via the Sports & Recreation Centre Online Booking System.
 Users are to refer to the respective sports venues for information on the opening hours, allowable capacity and the required safe management measures.